 What to Bring:

-- On the first week, bring just yourself and your proof of payment and leave your dog at home.
+- On the first week, bring just yourself and leave your dog at home.

 - From the second week, you will need a soft webbing lead (1.2m) plus a webbing halter. (all available at our club).
 No harnesses, slip chains, flat collars or chain leads please.
 Get your dog used to wearing the halter as soon as possible rather then waiting for the course to start.
 You can come down to the club on a Saturday to purchase one (halters sell for R100).
-Flat faced breeds like pugs and bulldogs will need a half check collar (a webbing collar with a short length of chain).
+Flat faced breeds like pugs and bulldogs will need a front clip harness or half check collar (a webbing collar with a short length of chain).

 - Poo bag to clean up after your dog.